Skip to main content

 Other Platforms

-For any observability platform that supports OpenTelemetry (Jaeger, Grafana Tempo, Honeycomb, etc.), the pattern is the same: configure an additional OTLP exporter pointed at https://ingest.latitude.so/v1/traces with the required Authorization and X-Latitude-Project headers alongside your existing exporter.
+For any observability platform that supports OpenTelemetry (Jaeger, Grafana Tempo, etc.), the pattern is the same: initialize the existing SDK first and then construct Latitude, or configure an additional OTLP exporter pointed at https://ingest.latitude.so/v1/traces with the required Authorization and X-Latitude-Project headers alongside your existing exporter.

 Troubleshooting